sungnga/jbook-cli-app/README.md

 - A better approach is to provide a link of the web assembly binary that is hosted on unpkg.com
 - So whenever we start up ESBuild it'll go fetch the web assembly binary from unpkg.com instead
   - `wasmURL: 'https://unpkg.com/esbuild-wasm@0.8.27/esbuild.wasm'`

+## SAFELY HANDLING UNTRUSTED CODE EXECUTION

+#### Considerations around code execution
+- User-provided code might throw errors and cause our program to crash
+- Use-provided code might mutate the DOM, causing our program to crash
+- A user might accidentally run code provided by another malicious user
+- A use might accidentally run code in infinite loop causing the browser to crash

+### Displaying iframes
+- An iframe element is used to embed one html document into another.
+This is usually what an iframe is used for
+- Create an html file in public directory.
+Then create an iframe element inside the App component.
+We're going to use this iframe element to embed the html file to display its content